4 Properties of \(\mathbb{R}\)

 Let \(a, b \in \mathbb{R}\) with \(a<b\).
 Let \[ A:= [a,b) = \{ x \in \mathbb{R}\, \colon \,a \leq x < b \}\,. \] Then \[ \min A = \inf A = a \,, \quad \sup A = b \,, \] \(\max A\) does not exist.

-The proof is very similar to the ones above, and is left to the reader for exercise.
+The proof is very simple, and is left as an exercise.
 Let us now compute supremum and infimum of a set which is not an interval.

 Proposition 12